Brand Voice: A Primer for Small Business Owners

 Establishing a unique brand voice is key to helping your business rise above the din of a crowded marketplace.
 Imagine a night out with friends at a crowded bar.
 The music blares, glassware clatters, people jostle for position, the energy is frenetic.
 Yet one person across the bar seems to hold a group rapt, leaning in closer and closer to hear her every word.
 That’s the power of a strong brand voice; it commands attention.

 Brand voice represents the values a business supports and the story it tells.
 It is the banter, flow, imagery, style, and overall personality a business presents to the marketplace.
 While a brand voice generally doesn’t change, a brand tone, or how a business expresses its personality, can vary based on the audience, communication channel or context.

 Expensive, in-depth marketing research isn’t necessary to define a brand voice for your small business.
-Consider these DYI tips to get started.
+Consider these DIY tips to get started.